lucialand/lucia-docs/docs/essentials/componentScope.md

 </div>
 ```

+## Manual Initialization

-Or you can use the manual initiation using JavaScript with the `l-use` directive.
+By default, Lucia runs a search of all elements with the `l-init` directive and automatically initializes them.
+If you do not want components to be initialized immediately, you can also use the manual initiation using JavaScript with the `l-use` directive and run `Lucia.init()`.

 ```html
 <div l-use="{ message: 'Hello World' }">